2022 Update: We no longer offer public tours and have kept this post as a historical record of our role in innovating in

-Here is a picture of a crew from a digital agency called Doejo: They came on a “field trip” with Chicago Detours on our “Inside the Loop” architectural tour to take a break from the cafe’s and offices where they normally work on design, web development, and other marketing projects.
+Here is a picture of a crew from a digital agency called Doejo.
+They came on a “field trip” with Chicago Detours on our Loop Interior Architecture Walking Tour.
 Several of them were recent transplants to the city and hadn’t seen much yet.
 This indoor walking tour of architecture, history and culture opened them up to the beauty of downtown – and to the idea that tourism doesn’t have to be hokey.